 If you were looking for ground zero of the long distance hiking world, you would come to Stratton Mountain.

-James P. Taylor was sitting in his tent there during a rainy day in 1909 when he was struck by an idea.
-He wanted to construct a hiking trail through the entire state of Vermont, from the southern border at Massachusetts to the northern border at Canada.
+James P. Taylor sat in his tent there on a rainy day in 1909 when he was struck by an idea.
+He wanted to construct a hiking trail through the entire state of Vermont, extending from the state's southern border with Massachusetts to the northern border at Canada.

-He was able to quickly move on his idea and by the next year work had begun on the Long Trail.
-When the 272-mile trail was completed in 1930 it was the first long distance recreational hiking trail in the United States.
+Taylor quickly moved on his idea, and by the next year, work had begun on what was called the Long Trail.
+When the 272-mile trail was completed in 1930, it was the first long distance recreational hiking trail in the United States.

-As the Long Trail was being constructed, Benton MacKaye came to this same mountain, and he too dreamed of a long trail.
-He took Taylor's idea and extended it into a plan.
-His idea became the Appalachian Trail, which would traverse the entire length of the Appalachian Mountain Range.
+While the Long Trail was being constructed, Benton MacKaye visited this same site, and he too dreamed of a long trail.
+He took Taylor's idea and extended it into an even more audacious plan.
+He wanted to build the Appalachian Trail, which would traverse the entire length of the Appalachian Mountain Range.